bl-nkd-v/biting-teacup-crappers/README.md

    ENV=development
    ```

+   Replace `your_password` with the password you set during PostgreSQL installation.

-4. Set up the database:
+7. Set up the database:

    ```
    npx prisma generate
    npx prisma migrate dev
    ```

-5. Run the development server:
+8. Run the development server:

    ```
    yarn dev
    ```

-6. Open [http://localhost:3000](http://localhost:3000) in your browser to see the web app.
+9. Open [http://localhost:3000](http://localhost:3000) in your browser to see the web app.

 ## To-Do